jackattackyang/DSCI_522_Pokemon_Legendariness_Classifier/doc/Final_Report.md

 target set that included the Pokemon’s legendary status.
-Type attributes (categorical variables) for the Pokemon were split into columns containing dummy variables due to the shortcomings of the `sklearn` implmentation of decision trees.
+Type attributes (categorical variables) for the Pokemon were split into columns containing dummy variables due to the shortcomings of the `sklearn` implementation of decision trees.
 The `DecisionTreeClassifier` was then used to generate our model.
 We optimized our hyper parameter (depth) by conducting cross validation.
 After selecting the most optimal depth, we refitted the entire dataset.
 The object attribute `feature_importances_`